telerik/winforms-docs/controls/treeview/drag-and-drop/modify-the-dragdropservice-behavior.md

 ---
 title: Modify the DragDropService behavior
-page_title: Modify the DragDropService behavior | RadTreeView
+page_title: Modify the DragDropService behavior - WinForms TreeView Control
-description: This article shows how you can modify the default DragDropService behavior in order to copy the nodes.
+description: Learn how to modify the default DragDropService behavior in order to copy the nodes in WinForms TreeView.
 slug: winforms/treeview/drag-and-drop/modify-the-dragdropservice-behavior
 tags: modify,the,dragdropservice,behavior
 published: True